Text only | Skip links

 videos

-OSS Watch has started producing some short videos and making them available via YouTube.
+OSS Watch has produced some short videos and made them available via YouTube.
 These videos range from interviews with leading figures in the open source world to snippets from presentations that illustrate or explain ideas.
-To see the videos that we have made take a look at our OSS Watch videos page.
+To see the videos that we have made take a look at OSS Watch’s channel in YouTube.

 research reports